Jason Stephens | April 17, 2020 | Texas Law

 - Disinfect and clean surfaces that are commonly touched by people.

-Working together, we can slow the spread of the coronavirus to save lives and enjoy a return to more normal daily routines soon.
+You can do your part to slow the spread of the coronavirus to save lives and enjoy a return to more normal daily routines soon.